halfer/awooga-reports/README.md

 repos the best way to garner involvement? (using automatic pulls and not relying on manual, centralised merges ought to streamline contributions).

-If this project goes ahead, the data format will likely be improved first.
-Couple of thoughts:
+If this project goes ahead, the data format will likely be improved first:

-* Resources may occasionally be duplicated over more than one URL, so perhaps it could be valid as an array as well as a string (and these would be best reported together if possible)
 * Resources could do with tagging by language or technology, for searchability

 Whilst my focus is PHP, reports for all popular programming languages would be welcome, as long as